supercorp-13/CSC4710Fall2023Project/README.md

 # How to run Project
 ### To run the project, begin by making sure you have:
-+ Eclipse for Java and Web Developers
++ Eclipse for Java and Web Developers:
 You can download this through the official Eclipse website.

-+ Apache Tomcat Server
++ Apache Tomcat Server:
 You can download this through the Apache Tomcat Website (version 8) and follow the installation instructions provided by the website.

 + JAVA_HOME and CATALINA_HOME Setup: